-- (1) The Superior Number of the Royal Court, with the advice and assistance of the Rules Committee, may make Rules of Court necessary or convenient to give effect to this Law. - (2) The power to make Rules of Court under - (a) Article 29 of the Magistrate's Court (Miscellaneous Provisions) (Jersey) Law 194931; - (b) Article 13 of the Royal Court (Jersey) Law 194832; - (c) Article 67 of the Children (Jersey) Law 200233; and - (d) Articles 19 and 40 of the Court of Appeal (Jersey) Law 196134, shall, in each case, be taken to include the power to make Rules of Court necessary or convenient to give effect to this Law.
+- (1) The Criminal Procedure Rules Committee may make Rules of Court necessary or convenient to give effect to this Law.25 - (2) The power to make Rules of Court under - (a) Article 112 of the Criminal Procedure (Jersey) Law 2018; - (b) - (c) Article 67 of the Children (Jersey) Law 2002; and - (d) Articles 19 and 40 of the Court of Appeal (Jersey) Law 1961, shall, in each case, be taken to include the power to make Rules of Court necessary or convenient to give effect to this Law.26

-- (3) Rules of Court, whether made under paragraph (1) or by virtue of paragraph (2) may, in particular, make provision - (a) with respect to the procedure to be followed in any relevant proceedings (including the manner in which any application is to be made or other proceedings commenced); - (b) as to the persons entitled to participate in any relevant proceedings, whether as parties to the proceedings or by being given the opportunity to make representations to the court; - (c) with respect to the documents and information to be furnished, and notices to be given, in connection with any relevant proceedings; - (d) with respect to preliminary hearings; - (e) for the service outside Jersey in such circumstances and in such manner as may be prescribed, of any notice of proceedings in the court; - (f) enabling the court, in such circumstances as may be prescribed, to proceed on any application even though the respondent has not been given notice of the proceedings; and - (g) authorizing the Judicial Greffier to discharge the functions of the court with respect to such relevant proceedings as may be prescribed. - (4) Rules of Court, whether made under paragraph (1) or by virtue of paragraph (2), may provide that - (a) a person making an application to a court or an appeal under this Law must serve prescribed documents on the Attorney General; - (b) a court may sit in private in proceedings in which any powers under this Law may be exercised by the court with respect to any child.
+- (3) Rules of Court, whether made under paragraph (1) or by virtue of paragraph (2) may, in particular, make provision - (a) with respect to the procedure to be followed in any relevant proceedings (including the manner in which any application is to be made or other proceedings commenced); - (b) as to the persons entitled to participate in any relevant proceedings, whether as parties to the proceedings or by being given the opportunity to make representations to the court;

-- (5) A person who publishes material that is intended, or likely, to identify - (a) a child as being concerned in proceedings before a court either as being a child against or in respect of whom the proceedings are taken or as being a witness in those proceedings; or - (b) an address or school as being that of a child involved in any such proceedings, except in so far (if at all) as the court hearing those proceedings, having regard to the interest of justice and the welfare of the child concerned, directs, is guilty of an offence and is liable to a fine of level 3 on the standard scale.
+- (c) with respect to the documents and information to be furnished, and notices to be given, in connection with any relevant proceedings; - (d) with respect to preliminary hearings; - (e) for the service outside Jersey in such circumstances and in such manner as may be prescribed, of any notice of proceedings in the court; - (f) enabling the court, in such circumstances as may be prescribed, to proceed on any application even though the respondent has not been given notice of the proceedings; and - (g) authorizing the Judicial Greffier to discharge the functions of the court with respect to such relevant proceedings as may be prescribed. - (4) Rules of Court, whether made under paragraph (1) or by virtue of paragraph (2), may provide that - (a) a person making an application to a court or an appeal under this Law must serve prescribed documents on the Attorney General; - (b) a court may sit in private in proceedings in which any powers under this Law may be exercised by the court with respect to any child. - (5) A person who publishes material that is intended, or likely, to identify - (a) a child as being concerned in proceedings before a court either as being a child against or in respect of whom the proceedings are taken or as being a witness in those proceedings; or - (b) an address or school as being that of a child involved in any such proceedings, except in so far (if at all) as the court hearing those proceedings, having regard to the interest of justice and the welfare of the child concerned, directs, is guilty of an offence and is liable to a fine of level 3 on the standard scale.